syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}
-//Instantiates the File Picker
+//Instantiates the FilePicker
 FileOpenPicker openPicker = new FileOpenPicker();
 openPicker.SuggestedStartLocation = PickerLocationId.Desktop;
 openPicker.FileTypeFilter.Add(".pptx");
 //Creates a storage file from FileOpenPicker StorageFile inputStorageFile = await openPicker.PickSingleFileAsync();
-//Loads or open an PowerPoint Presentation IPresentation pptxDoc = await Presentation.OpenAsync(inputStorageFile);
+//Loads or opens a PowerPoint Presentation IPresentation pptxDoc = await Presentation.OpenAsync(inputStorageFile);
 ISlide slide = pptxDoc.Slides[0];
 //Finds all the occurrences of a particular text in the specific slide